 (c) has vacated or has been removed from that office and a new chief executive officer or chief financial officer, as the case may be, has not yet been appointed.

+(2) If no suitable candidate as contemplated in subsection (1) is identified, the Board, after consultation with the Minister, may in writing appoint any other suitable person to act as chief executive officer or chief financial officer in a transparent manner.

-(2) An acting chief executive officer or acting chief financial officer may exercise all the powers and must perform all the duties of the chief executive officer or chief financial officer, as the case may be.
+(3) An acting chief executive officer or acting chief financial officer may exercise all the powers and must perform all the duties of the chief executive officer or chief financial officer, as the case may be.

-Employees of iNeSI
+Staff of Institute

-16. (1) The chief executive officer must, on such terms and conditions as the Board may determine, appoint employees of the iNeSI or receive on secondment such persons as are necessary to enable the iNeSI to perform its functions.
+18. (1) The chief executive officer must, on such terms and conditions as the Board may determine, appoint employees of the Institute or receive on secondment such persons as are necessary to enable the Institute to perform its functions.

-(2) The iNeSI must pay the employees of the iNeSI such remuneration, allowances, subsidies and other benefits as are consistent with that paid in the public sector.
+(2) The Institute must pay its employees such remuneration, allowances, subsidies and other benefits as are consistent with that paid in the public sector.

-(3) The chief executive officer is responsible for the administrative control, organisation and discipline of the employees of the iNeSI and for ensuring compliance with applicable labour legislation.
+(3) The chief executive officer is responsible for the administrative control, organisation and discipline of the employees of the Institute and for ensuring compliance with applicable labour legislation.

+(4) The chief executive officer must develop and supply each employee with a copy of the code of conduct, as approved by the Board, applicable to all members of staff of the Institute and justiciable for purposes of disciplinary proceedings, to ensure –

+(a) compliance with applicable law;

+(b) the effective, efficient and economical use of the Institute’s resources; and

+(c) the promotion and maintenance of a high standard of professional ethics.

-Funding of iNeSI
+Funding of Institute

-17. (1) The funds of the iNeSI consist of—
+19. (1) The funds of the Institute consist of—

 (a) money appropriated by Parliament;